CarlosDerSeher/plaincast/README.md

     $ bin/plaincast

+## Snapcast integration

+Snapcast is a multi room audio solution, which can be found at https://github.com/badaix/snapcast, installation instructions for snapcast can be found there too.

+I integrated plaincast into my multi room system by instructing MPV to write raw PCM samples to the snapfifo, by default located at /tmp/snapfifo.
+The format is s16 at 48kHz, I hardcoded these values in apps/youtube/mp/mpv.go, I guess there is a better way to do this but I was too lazy to do it.

 ## Notes on pytube

 I tried using python 2 but had no success with it.
 To install most recent pytube version use pip3!